aniyomiorg/aniyomi-website/src/help/guides/tracking.md

 - After being offline, the tracker will not sync the last read chapter, even after going back online.
 - Tracking is one-way.
 Meaning updating status in Aniyomi will update the tracker, but updating status in the tracker will not update Aniyomi.

-Unattended tracking is also supported for [Komga](https://komga.org), and works a bit differently from other trackers:
+Enhanced tracking services is also supported for some sources like [Komga](https://komga.org) and work a bit differently from other trackers:
-- You don't need to login into the tracker, it uses the credentials from your Komga extension.
+- You don't need to login into the tracker, it uses the credentials from the associated source.
-- Tracking is done automatically, you don't have to search and bind every manga.
+- Tracking is done automatically, you don't have to search and bind every manga after adding it to your library.
-- Tracking only works for the Komga sources.
+- Tracking only works for that source.
 - Tracking is two-way, and local chapters will be marked as read.
 - You must read the last page of a chapter to mark the chapter as read and track it.
 - If you mark a chapter as read manually, the tracker will not be updated right away.
 You can update the tracker status on the server-side by opening the tracker sheet.
-- You can configure Aniyomi to automatically track manga when adding to the library.
-Goto More → Settings → Tracking → Track silently when adding manga to the library

 ## How do I login into trackers? <MaterialIcon icon="sync" />